 6. Kidney Beans

-Along with other beans are fairly good sources of zinc.
+Kidney beans and other beans are fairly good sources of zinc.
 One cup of kidney beans contains 1.8mg, or about 12 percent of the DV.
 Kidney beans are also high in antioxidants, and all beans are linked with a lower risk of prostate cancer.

 Recipe Tips: Simmer cooked kidney beans, onions, green peppers, cumin seed, and garlic in broth for a Middle Eastern-style soup; toss kidney beans with green beans, chickpeas, minced scallions, and a red-wine vinaigrette; make a fast chili with cooked kidney beans, ground bison, onions, and canned chipotle peppers.

-They are especially high in zinc; a 3-oz. serving of cooked Alaskan crab has 6.5mg, about 43 percent of the DV.
+Crab is especially high in zinc; a 3-oz. serving of cooked Alaskan crab has 6.5mg, about 43 percent of the DV.
 It’s also loaded with protein, and low in saturated fat.